 The automation of operations is particularly effective when you have to repeat a sequence of actions on a regular basis.
-For example, when a specific project is being developed on a computer on a day-to-day basis and a clear free space operation is made every evening so as to destroy any remnants of deleted files/directories left on disk, thus maintaining confidentiality, you will really appreciate, when this kind of routine operations will be carried out automatically without your participation.
+For example, developing a specific project on a day-to-day basis and having to make a backup every evening so as not to lose the valuable data, you will really appreciate, when this kind of routine operations will be carried out automatically without your participation.